radareorg/radare2/README.md

 There are many ways to contribute to the project.
-Join the IRC/Matrix/Telegram/Discord channels, check out the github issues or grep for TODO comments in the source.
+Join the IRC/Matrix/Telegram/Discord channels, check out the github issues or grep for TODO/FIXME/XXX comments in the source.

 To contribute code, push your changes to a branch on your fork of the repository.
 Please ensure that you follow the coding and style guidelines and that your changes pass the testing suite, which you can run with the `r2r` tool.
-If you are adding significant code, it may be necessary to add additional tests in the `tests/` directory.
+If you are adding significant code, it may be necessary to modify or add additional tests in the `test/` directory.

-For more details, read [CONTRIBUTING.md](CONTRIBUTING.md) and [DEVELOPERS.md](DEVELOPERS.md).
+For more details, see [CONTRIBUTING.md](CONTRIBUTING.md) and [DEVELOPERS.md](DEVELOPERS.md).

 ## Community and Documentation